Jacob Meyers Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.96 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 5.96 team ERA ranks last among all league pitching staffs.

-- The Athletics surrender the third-most home runs in baseball (137 total, 1.4 per game).
+- The Athletics allow the most home runs in baseball (141 total, 1.4 per game).

-- In his most recent appearance on Sunday, the lefty went 6 1/3 innings against the Minnesota Twins, giving up three earned runs while surrendering four hits.
+- The right-hander's most recent appearance was on Tuesday against the Boston Red Sox, when he tossed 5 2/3 innings, surrendering six earned runs while allowing nine hits.

+- The 29-year-old has an ERA of 5.48, with 9.3 strikeouts per nine innings, in nine games this season.
+Opponents have a .305 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.